-Coordinator: Miss Eliza Biddle
+Leader of Learning: Miss Eliza Biddle

 As a Catholic school, all students are required to undertake a Religious Education Course for both Year 11 and 12.

 Studies of Religion 1 can contribute towards an ATAR.

 Studies in Catholic Thought will contribute to the HSC but does not contribute to an ATAR.